Mingrui-Zhuang/Cooking/README.md

    The majority of recipes have around 4–10 steps, suggesting that most recipes are designed to be relatively straightforward.

-Then we explored the distribution of of Minutes (`minutes`) by Box Plot :
+Then we explored the distribution of of Minutes (`'minutes'`) by Box Plot :

 <iframe
   src="assets/Univariate_2.html"